-- Contracts for the lease or purchase of real property - Loan agreements - Contracts with a value of under \$25,000 per year - Contracts with an intial value of \$25,000 per year or less, whose total annual value unexpectedly exceeds \$25,000
+- Contracts for the lease or purchase of real property - Loan agreements - Contracts with a value of under \$25,000 per year - Contracts with an intial value of \$25,000 per year or less, whose total annual value unexpectedly exceeds \$25,000 - Management contracts, provided that the management relationship is disclosed in the school's charter agreement and that any modifications to such contracts, as well as any additional contracts or payments to the management company, are promptly disclosed to DC PCSB11

 Schools are not required to conduct an RFP for Non-Procurement Contracts.
-However, for contracts with an initial value of \$25,000 per year or less, whose total annual value unexpectedly exceeds \$25,000, schools must bid out these services the following year.
+However, for contracts with an initial value of \$25,000 per year or less, whose total annual value unexpectedly exceeds \$25,000, schools must bid out these services the following year unless the unexpected expenditures were due to an emergency (e.g., flooding).